Charlie Brotman: As an inauguration announcer

 In 1949, while a student at the National Academy of Broadcasting, Brotman was recommended by his teacher to serve as an announcer for Harry S. Truman's second inauguration, which was the first presidential inauguration to be televised.

 Although he was not involved with Dwight D. Eisenhower's first inauguration, as the announcer for the Washington Senators baseball team, he did introduce Eisenhower when the president threw out the ceremonial first pitch on Griffith Stadium's Opening Day in 1956.
 Later that year, a White House staffer called Brotman and said Eisenhower was impressed with his work, and he wanted Brotman to introduce him again at the president's second inauguration.

 The staffer asked Brotman, "Will you charge a fee?
 Because our parade budget is very minimal."
 Brotman responded, "No, as a matter of fact, to be honest, I'd pay you for the honor."

 Brotman was behind the microphone for every inaugural parade in Washington, D.C., from Eisenhower's second inauguration in 1957 to Barack Obama's second inauguration in 2013.
 Obama's second inauguration was the 15th consecutive ceremony that Brotman has announced, and his 16th overall.
+(The parade for Ronald Reagan's second inauguration was canceled due to the extreme cold weather.)

 During the presidency of George W. Bush, Brotman also served as the announcer at tee ball games on the South Lawn of the White House.

 President Donald Trump's Presidential Inauguration Committee ended Brotman's streak as announcer, instead picking Steve Ray, a Trump supporter, for the 58th Presidential Inauguration.
 Brotman was, however, selected to welcome the National Organizers for the Women's March on Washington on January 21, 2017 - the day following the Inauguration.

 Brotman was again selected to serve as announcer for Joe Biden's inaugural parade on January 20, 2021.